andreipfeiffer/css-in-js/README.md

 #### 🟠 Debugging / Inspecting

-There are 2 methods to inject & update styles into the DOM from JavaScript:
+There are 2 methods to inject CSS into the DOM & update it from JavaScript:

 <br />